evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ## Performance

-The Lucid Air Sapphire has a maximum power of 920KW (1251hp).
-The total torque is 1390nm.
+The Lucid Air Sapphire has a maximum power of 920 KW (1251 hp/1234 bhp).
+The total torque is 1390 nm (1026 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 1,95 seconds.
 The top speed is 330 km/h.

 ## Battery, range, and charging